top of page

 About

-I live here with my wife Beth and our senior rescue dog, Eva.
+I live here with my wife Beth and our two year old rescue dog, Tater.

 I retired in 2021 and would like to dedicate my retirement to public service.
-For the past eight months,
+Since the last election, we have been busy, purchasing a long vacant and crumbling building in downtown, completing tenant improvements, and helping someone start two businesses.

 I am a public servant, not a politician.
 We may not agree on every issue, but I will make all of my decisions based on what is best for Pacific Grove.